davidlee500/crypto-graphs/README.md

 ## Project Overview

-Crypto Graphs is a free, automated website that hosts multiple crypto market charts, starting with a chart that visualizes the average performance of major cryptocurrencies (BTC, ETH, and TOTAL3) following significant market cap drops.
-The site is designed for easy expansion to additional charts and is updated daily using GitHub Actions.
+Crypto Graphs is a free, automated website that hosts multiple crypto market charts.
+The site features a modern, single-page interface with sidebar navigation, allowing users to dynamically load and view charts without page reloads.
+It began with a chart visualizing the average performance of major cryptocurrencies (BTC, ETH, and TOTAL3) following significant market cap drops and is designed for easy expansion.
+The site is updated daily using GitHub Actions.

 - **Data Source:** CoinGecko API (free tier, API key required).
 - **Automation:** Daily updates via GitHub Actions workflow.
-- **Hosting:** GitHub Pages (serves generated HTML charts).
+- **Hosting:** GitHub Pages (serves the main `index.html` single-page application which dynamically loads generated HTML charts).

 ---